os-climate/sostrades-dev-tools/docs/source/advanced-install/advanced-install.md

 ```
 python scripts\CreateUser.py
 ```
-If you want to update onology execute the script UpdateOntology.py.
+If you want to update Ontology execute the script UpdateOntology.py.
 This script could take more than 15mn it depends on the number of repository you have.
 ```
 python scripts\UpdateOntology.py
 ```